AICNT Publications available on Amazon (commissions earned, affiliate partner).

 For a more detailed introduction to critical editions and the theory and practice of modern textual criticism, recommended books include:

-• Kurt Aland and Barbara Aland, The Text of the New Testament: An Introduction to the Critical Editions and to the Theory and Practice of Modern Textual, Translated by Erroll F. Rhodes, 2nd ed.
+- Kurt Aland and Barbara Aland, The Text of the New Testament: An Introduction to the Critical Editions and to the Theory and Practice of Modern Textual, translated by Erroll F. Rhodes, 2nd ed.
 (Grand Rapids: Eerdmans, 1989).

-• Bruce M. Metzger and Bart D. Ehrman, The Text of the New Testament: Its Transmission, Corruption, and Restoration, 4th ed.
+- Bruce M. Metzger and Bart D. Ehrman, The Text of the New Testament: Its Transmission, Corruption, and Restoration, 4th ed.
 (New York: Oxford University Press, 2005).

-• C. Parker, An Introduction to the New Testament Manuscripts and their Texts (Cambridge: Cambridge University Press, 2008).
+- C. Parker, An Introduction to the New Testament Manuscripts and their Texts (Cambridge: Cambridge University Press, 2008).

 3. Braces and Brackets

-Braces {}, brackets [ ], and double brackets [[ ]] are a means within the body of the text to segment and group textual variants and to highlight and differentiate text as follows:
+Braces {}, brackets [ ], and double brackets [[ ]] are used within the body of the text to distinguish textual variants as follows:

-• {} Braces, called curly brackets, indicate where textual variants occur with alternate wording.
+- {} Braces, called curly brackets, indicate where textual variants occur with alternate wording.
 The variant is selected for the text that is most likely the original reading based on the critical editions.
-The readings of other manuscripts are noted in the footnotes.
+The variant reading is noted in the footnotes.

-• [ ] Single square brackets pertain to text included in at least one of the critical editions but absent in one or more early manuscripts.
+- [ ] Single square brackets pertain to text included in at least one of the critical editions but absent in one or more early manuscripts.
 Since the text in single brackets is not unanimously attested by all the early manuscript witnesses, this indicates some uncertainty about the text being in the original autographs.

-• [[ ]] Double square brackets indicate words or series of words deemed later additions and interpolations by the Benchmark Critical editions.
+- [[ ]] Double square brackets indicate words or series of words deemed later additions and interpolations by the Benchmark Critical editions.
 This material is either indicated with double brackets in the critical editions or only included in the notes of the critical editions, indicating that critical editions do not consider the text original.
 Double brackets separate supplementary or secondary content (later additions) from primary content (earliest text).

 Brackets also indicate varying levels of certainty concerning the text’s original wording.
 By using this formatting in the English translation, readers are given a clear indication of the extent of significant textual variants exhibited through centuries of reproduction.
 Readers can easily distinguish the critical text from manuscript changes that prevailed later in development.